chadmando/til/windows/mssql-win10-installation-notes.md

 # Microsoft SQL Installation Notes for Windows 10 Pro

-These notes are for a common installation I perform and may not apply to all operating systems or version of MSSQL.
+These notes are for the installation of MS SQL Express 2008 and may not apply to all operating systems or version of MSSQL Express.

 ## Installation Log File Location